shijistar/enum-plus/README.md

 `Record<string, any[]>`

-Returns an object containing arrays of custom field values for all enum members.
-Each key in the object corresponds to a custom field name, and the value is an array of that field's values across all enum members.
+Returns an object containing arrays of custom field values for all enum items.
+Each key in the object corresponds to a custom field name, and the value is an array of that field's values across all enum items.

 ```js
 const ColorEnum = Enum({